just-buildsystem/justbuild/share/man/just-mrrc.5.md

  - The value for the key *`"authentication"`* is a JSON object specifying client-side authentication options for **`just-mr`**.
-   For subkey *`"ca cert"`* the value is a string specifying the path to a TLS CA certificate.
+   For subkey *`"ca cert"`* the value is a single location object the path to a TLS CA certificate.
-   For subkey *`"client cert"`* the value is a string specifying the path to a TLS client certificate.
+   For subkey *`"client cert"`* the value is a single location object specifying the path to a TLS client certificate.
-   For subkey *`"client key"`* the value is a string specifying the path to a TLS client key.
+   For subkey *`"client key"`* the value is a single location object specifying the path to a TLS client key.
    Each subkey value can be overwritten by its corresponding command-line argument.